electivegroup/frontend-react-challenge/README.md

 * Code commented
 * Tests written (Unit, Saga, Rendering)
 * Code Merged and Deployed to a staging area for review by non-developers

+Languages and Frameworks

+Below is a list of our currently used languages and frameworks.
+You are free to use these or others of your choice.
+Where you have used specific languages and frameworks different from those listed, please indicate why you made these choices and what limitations there may be.
+A short summary will suffice
+* HTML CSS
+* ReactJS
+* Javascript
+* Redux
+* Typescript
+* Symfony 4
+* Python
+* Go
+* NodeJS
+* Redis

+Notes:

+* Feel free to express your ability to fulfil the task with your own approach and interpretation.
+* The use of 3rd party plugins is permitted and expected as part of more efficient delivery
+* Use of open source is a preference
+* You must clearly demonstrate your ability to extend, modify, or integrate any 3rd party plugins with your own code
+* Where deviations from the original brief have occurred (intentional or otherwise), please provide comments as to your decisions
+* Feel free to suggest modifications, extensions or future plans that support your implementation
+* There is no required time that we expect you to work on this but please bear in mind that we will be using this to support your application to Elective
+* Don't be afraid to ask for more guidance if you are unsure on the task at hand